• Home

 I’m a big fan of repeat blooming varieties as I get to enjoy the beautiful flowers for a longer time in my small cottage garden.

-Ready to learn some beautiful cottage garden rose varieties?
-Let’s start 🙂
+Ready to learn some beautiful country garden roses and what I think about them?
+Let’s start the review.

 cottage garden landscape with roses

-Here’s a video tour for my cottage garden roses from my Youtube channel
+Here’s a video tour for my cottage rose collections from my Youtube channel

 1. Eden Rose

-I first saw this rose in a spring garden tour, and I was astonished by the beauty immediately.
-Later I learned it is Eden rose.
+I first saw Eden climbing rose in a local spring garden tour, and I was astonished by the beauty immediately.
+Later I learned it is Eden rose, a celebrity in the garden rose world.

 eden climbing rose on garden arch

-It is a climber rose, with large, old fashioned blooms.
-The petals are densely packed and the flower has a light fragrance
+Eden is a climber rose, with large, old fashioned blooms.
+The petals are densely packed and the flower has a light fragrance.

-What’s unique about it is the color.
+What’s unique about rose Eden is the color.
 The blooms are a blend of pastel pinks in the center, and cream and even greenish petals on the outside which I think is quite unique.

-So as the flower blooms, the center gets unfolded, and the flower will become more pink.
+So as the rose blooms, the center gets unfolded, and the flower will become more pink.

 It is a repeat blooming variety meaning it will bloom throughout the year, except for winter.

-I have two plants on the two ends of my arch and.
-I’m hoping one day it will take over and put on a big show during the seasons.
+I have two Eden rose climbers growing at the two sides of my arch.
+I’m hoping one day it will take over and put on a big rose show during the seasons.

 Another variety in the Eden family is White Eden.